 All our business operations have a whistle blower procedure in place.
-The policies established stipulate how corruption cases are to be raised and handled with the company representatives.
-The procedures cover both internal and external cases from all our stakeholders.
+The policies established stipulate how corruption cases are to be raised and handled with the company The representatives. procedures cover both internal and from all external cases our stakeholders.
 The effectiveness and integrity of the whistle blower system is maintained.
 Cases of corruption are raised through a secure and confidential way to the top management who then conduct investigations and disciplinary procedures instituted.